ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/ResourceGenerator/UnityResourceGenerator.md

 ## Extensibility

 The library lets you to inject code into the generation pipeline.
 To access this feature, create a new Editor project, and reference `AutSoft.UnityResourceGenerator.Editor`.
-The included functionality is implemented using these mehtods.
+The included functionality is implemented using these methods.

 ### Module generation